kptdev/kpt/site/guides/variant-constructor-pattern.md

 ## Summary

-So with the above pattern and workflow, you can how package publisher can enable automatic customization of deployable instance of a package with minimal input i.e. package instance name.
+With the above pattern and workflow, you can see - how a package publisher can enable automatic customization of deployable instance of a package with minimal input i.e. package instance name.